 This also means that for large gaps in roles, you'll want to tailor your explanation to the role.
 If it was due to unemployment, list any open source or personal work done during that time period to demonstrate you continued to hone your skills.

 Usually the company, team, or recruiter has a very narrow need.
 You want to try to be as specific about your skillset as much as possible.

 For example, it's not enough to say that "you know Ruby".
-There Ruby developers who can only use Rails scaffolding to build an app.
-Then there are those who can build Rails itself.
+There are Ruby developers who only know how to use Rails scaffolding to build an app.
+Then there are those who can build Rails and ActiveRecord themselves.